-- received planning approval and obtained the appropriate permit from the Environmental Protection Authority.
+- received planning approval and obtained the appropriate permit from the Environmental Protection Authority; and

 The holders of exploration licences and mining leases are required to rehabilitate any land disturbed by the carrying out of work on the tenement.

 For a mining lease, the rehabilitation work is monitored by Inspectors of Mines who may advise lessees on techniques and procedures.
-Applicants are required to provide Environmental Impact Information which includes planned rehabilitation practices.
+Applicants are required to provide a Mining Plan which includes planned rehabilitation practices.

 Exploration Licence activities are monitored by officers of Mineral Resources Tasmania who must be consulted prior to on-ground activities.
 A rehabilitation plan may be required where it is warranted.